What Is General Liability Insurance in Maryland?

 Choose the right policy structure

-Deciding between a standalone general liability policy and a Business Owner's Policy deserves careful thought for Maryland businesses.
-A BOP combines general liability with commercial property coverage under one bundled plan and tends to be the most cost-effective structure for small businesses that own or lease physical space, particularly those in Maryland's busy retail corridors, restaurant districts, or contracting trades where both premises liability and property protection carry equal weight.
+Think carefully about whether a standalone general liability policy or a Business Owner's Policy makes more sense for your Maryland business.
+A BOP combines general liability and commercial property coverage in one bundled policy and is often the more cost-effective option for small businesses that own or lease physical space.

 4. 4

-Even where state licensing minimums fall below industry norms, most Maryland clients, government agencies, and commercial landlords expect $1,000,000 per occurrence and $2,000,000 aggregate as the practical standard.
-Request quotes from at least three carriers and look well beyond the monthly premium, scrutinizing each policy's limits, exclusions, and endorsements against your specific contract and licensing requirements before committing to coverage.
+Even when state licensing minimums fall short of industry expectations, most Maryland clients, government agencies and commercial landlords look for $1 million per occurrence and $2 million aggregate as the working standard.
+Get quotes from at least three carriers and look beyond the monthly premium.
+Review each policy's limits, exclusions and endorsements against your contract and licensing requirements before you choose coverage.

 Read more about the best: Best General Liability Insurance in Maryland